monk-io/docs/docs/publishing.md

 ## Preparing Your Repo

-Now that you have a good template, the next step is to prepare a publicly available Git repo.
+Now that you have a good Kit, the next step is to prepare a publicly available Git repo.
 You can use GitHub, GitLab or any other Git hosting of your choosing that allows for public repos.

 Name of the repo is arbitrary and has no effect on MonkHub listing but we suggest using `monk-*` format i.e. `github.com/gizmotron/monk-gizmotron`, `github.com/acme/monk-dynamite` and keeping it in line with the chosen namespace.